fzlee/alipay/README.md

 OpenSSL> exit
 ```

-The public key we download from open.alipay.com is a string, saving it to a text file is not enough, making sure it's surrounded with `-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`
+The public key we download from open.alipay.com is a string, which cannot be recognied by this lib directly, making sure it's surrounded with `-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`
 There is also an [example](https://github.com/fzlee/alipay/blob/master/tests/certs/ali/ali_public_key.pem) for your reference

 #### Intialization